Applied Ocean Physics & Engineering

 The Applied Ocean Physics and Engineering Department (AOPE) is a unique collection of scientists, engineers, technical support personnel and students conducting research into ocean processes from the turbulent surf zone to the abyssal depths.
 This research encompasses air-sea interaction on local and global scales, mixing processes, sediment transport, estuarine and coastal hydrodynamics, ocean acoustics, underwater communication, internal waves, signal processing, mooring dynamics, and physical-biological processes.

-AOPE is home to the world renowned manned submersible Alvin and unmanned vehicles Jason and ABE.
+AOPE is home to the world renowned manned submersible Alvin and unmanned vehicle Jason.
 The department also develops advanced moored and bottom-mounted observation systems for short- and long-term measurements.
 The Martha's Vineyard Coastal Observatory (MVCO) integrates atmospheric and oceanographic measurements into a high-bandwidth, real-time data feed to WHOI and the worldwide web, providing a continuous source of interdisciplinary data for coastal and meteorological researchers.

 Our web pages highlight five basic research areas found within the department: environmental fluid mechanics, ocean acoustics, submersible vehicles, observing systems and sensors, and engineering services.
 If you are looking for information on something specific, a search mechanism can be found in the upper right corner of this page.
 We hope you will enjoy your tour of AOPE, its people, and the research conducted here.